appium/appium-inspector/plugins/README.md

 ## Features

-- Seamless integration with Appium server
-- Web-based interface accessible via `/inspector` endpoint
+- Web-based Appium Inspector interface accessible via `/inspector` endpoint with appium server
 - Full feature parity with standalone Appium Inspector
-- No need for separate Inspector installation

 ## Installation

-### Current Version

 Install the plugin using one of the following methods: